CS11148/Droplet-Volume-Calculation/Readme.md

 - Stores all the frames in the specified output folder.

 ### Example usage:
-Update the variables at the bottom of the script:
+- Update the variables at the bottom of the script

-video_file = "input.mp4"         # Path to your input video
+- video_file = "input.mp4"         # Path to your input video
-output_dir = "frames_output"     # Folder to save extracted frames
+- output_dir = "frames_output"     # Folder to save extracted frames
-extract_frames(video_file, output_dir)
+- extract_frames(video_file, output_dir)

 ## a.py - Fourier Transform Filtering